 A few miles north of the small town of Stromness in Orkney there are two lochs – Loch of Harray and the Loch of Stenness.
 Between the two a small strip of land known as the Ness of Brodgar rises gently and as it widens a place of historic importance appears.
 The neolithic or early bronze age stone circle is iconic of Orkney’s historic past and part of the Neolithic Orkney UNESCO heritage listing.

-It dates back to the 3rd millennium BC making it over 5000 years since it was formed and older than Stonehenge in the South of England.
+The site dates back to the 3rd millennium BC making it over 5000 years since it was formed and older than Stonehenge in the South of England.
 However, the centre of the ring has never been excavated so the site could be even older.

 As you leave your car the call of curlews and arctic skua will hit you, carried on the wind.
 Bog cotton will wave as you cross the boardwalks and slowly walk the short distance to the stone circle.
 The wild location of these stones brings the past into the present giving your mind space to imagine how this landscape would have appeared when the stones were freshly cut and new.
 It feels as if the ring is part of the geology, not a manmade structure and given how many millennia they have stood the local landscape has incorporated these stones into itself.